About Charlotte

 Charlotte was invested as a Member of the Order of Canada in Ottawa by the Governor General in August, 2018 “for her contributions as a children’s entertainer who, through song and music, helps to develop creativity and self-expression in youth.”
 In addition, she was awarded the Queen’s Golden Jubilee Commemorative Medal “in recognition of her exemplary support of UNICEF,” and was also named a “Paul Harris Fellow” by the Rotary Foundation of Rotary International, “in appreciation of significant assistance given to the furtherance of better understanding and friendly relations among peoples of the world.”

-Charlotte receives an award at the BCMEAFollowing her Keynote Presentation on the value of Music Education in our schools at the BCMEA Conference in Richmond, October, 2019, Charlotte was very honored to receive the Special Distinguished Service Award from the BC Music Educators Association “In recognition of exemplary commitment, talent and leadership for music education in British Columbia.”
+Following her Keynote Presentation on the value of Music Education in our schools at the BCMEA Conference in Richmond, October, 2019, Charlotte was very honored to receive the Special Distinguished Service Award from the BC Music Educators Association “In recognition of exemplary commitment, talent and leadership for music education in British Columbia.”
 Beside Charlotte in the photo is Evelyn Benson, who was co-director of Charlotte’s choir, the New Westminstrals at New Westminster Secondary 1969 – 1978.
 Charlotte’s focus was always inclusion.
 Any student who wanted to sing was welcome.

 Her music, as well as being lively and singable, inspires children to care for each other and to celebrate the diversity of our cultural mosaic with songs like “Leave the World a Little Better”.
 Charlotte’s concerts are fun for kids, but parents and grandparents will be captivated by her music as well.